-Each non-employee director also receives an annual grant of restricted stock pursuant to the Crown Crafts, Inc. 2021 Incentive Plan (the "2021 Plan"), with a value as recommended by the Compensation Committee and approved by the Board and which vests upon the earlier of: (i) the one-year anniversary of the grant date; and (ii) the date immediately preceding the date of the annual meeting of stockholders which is held in the year after the grant year.
+The equity component of our director compensation consists of an annual grant of restricted stock made pursuant to the Crown Crafts, Inc. 2021 Incentive Plan (the "2021 Plan"), with a value as recommended by the Compensation Committee and approved by the Board.
+This grant of restricted stock vests upon the earlier of: (i) the one-year anniversary of the grant date; and (ii) the date immediately preceding the date of the annual meeting of stockholders which is held in the year after the grant year.